 Vulnerable Persons - There can be no precise definition of what makes a person vulnerable as it depends on the circumstances at the time, but MKCC includes it to mean a person who is or may need community care services by reason of mental or other disability, age, or illness; and who is or may be unable to take care of themselves or protect themselves against significant harm or exploitation.
 Further, MKCC will also consider those persons who share a relevant protected characteristic under the Public Sector Equality Duty as potentially vulnerable.
 These include age, disability, pregnancy, race, religion, gender, and sexual orientation.

 Young Person - An individual who is not a child but who is less than 18 years old.
+See also paragraph 16.6a of statement.

 Appendix B